Can't stop the spread, can't hope to contain it.

 Jack Kerouac writes about the road ahead.

-Jack Kerouac gets a pulp style cover by Mitchell Hooks for the short, semi-autobiographical (of course) novel Maggie Cassidy.
+Jack Kerouac gets a GGA style cover by Mitchell Hooks for the short, semi-autobiographical (of course) novel Maggie Cassidy.
 It’s a tale of high school into college, as well as love sought and lost, but you can always count on Kerouac to subvert conventionality.
 Maybe it isn’t his best, but it has those sparks and flashes of his unique style.
 The book was first published in 1959 by Avon, and this edition from the British imprint Panther appeared in 1960.

 Is worth a fortune in the pocket.